 I have decided to apply for deferred entry /additional 1140 hours funded year in early years.
 I do not think I will change my mind.
 Do I still need to apply for primary one?

-Yes, we require you to register your school-aged child for primary one as well as completing the Deferred Entry to Primary School - Application form 2023/2024 to let us know you are choosing to defer your child's start at primary school.
-Applications for deferred entry will open at the end of November.
+Yes, we require you to register your school-aged child for primary one as well as completing the Deferred Entry to Primary School - Application form to let us know you are choosing to defer your child's start at primary school.
+Applications for deferred entry will open at the middle of November.
 Around the middle of March you will be asked confirm which of these options you are choosing for your child.

 Will I get the place and/or pattern for my child at my chosen early years provider for their deferred entry year?